-Celebrate Australia’s shared histories, cultures and achievements during National Reconciliation Week, 27 May to 3 June.
+Celebrate Australia’s shared histories, cultures and achievements this National Reconciliation Week.

 National Reconciliation Week commemorates two significant milestones in the path to reconciliation – the anniversaries of the 1967 referendum and the High Court Mabo decision.
 It’s also an opportunity for all Australians to learn about our shared history and cultures, celebrate our achievements and explore how each of us can contribute to the national reconciliation effort.

 This week marks the anniversary of two important occasions in Australia’s reconciliation journey:

 - 27 May, 1967 – The 1967 referendum